Sv443/Node-Notifier/README.md

 <br><br><br>

 ## Troubleshooting:
-You can try these troubleshooting steps if something doesn't work:
+You can try these troubleshooting steps if something doesn't work.
+Note that all commands listed here need to be run in the same directory Node-Notifier's package.json file is in.

+If this still didn't help you, feel free to [contact me.](https://sv443.net)

 <br>

-- Clear cache files
+- **Clear cache files**
     > If you encounter issues using icon URLs (like the image being outdated) you can clear Node-Notifier's cache files:
-    >
     > Within the main directory which contains the package.json file, there should be a folder called `.notifier`
     > (If you can't see it, your OS has hidden it by default.
 Please look up how to show hidden files and folders for your operating system and follow those steps.)
-    > This folder may contain the file `cache_manifest.json`, which you can delete to make Node-Notifier re-fetch all images.
+    > This folder may contain the file `cache_manifest.json`, which you can delete to make Node-Notifier re-fetch all icons before they are used the next time.

 <br>

-- Reset the `config.yml` file
+- **Reset the `config.yml` file**
     > This config file contains values that you can tweak to configure Node-Notifier to your liking.
     > If you need to reset it to its default values, just delete it.
 Even while Node-Notifier is running, it should automatically be regenerated after a second.
 If not, restart Node-Notifier.
     > To permanently delete this file, you need to stop or delete the background process and exit the control panel, then try deleting again.

 <br>

-- Not autostarting after reboot
+- **Not autostarting after reboot**
     > This could mean the pm2-installer Windows service or the systemd (or equivalent) hook on other OSes somehow didn't get registered.
     > To fix this, make sure Node-Notifier is running and then, in a terminal without admin rights, run the commands `pm2 save` and `pm2 startup`
+    > If the `pm2` command isn't recognized, install it with `npm i -g pm2`

 <br>

-- Reinstall the background process
+- **Reinstall the background process**
     > If the background process constantly shows its status as `errored` or `stopped` or is otherwise acting up, first try reading the background process log.
     > To do this, grab the ID or name of the process in the "Manage PM2 process" menu and then run the command `pm2 logs id_or_name_here` in a terminal without admin rights.
     >